Adopt-A-Family gift distribution to take place Dec. 17

 Adopt-A-Family is seeking financial donations, said Gamboa, and offers a variety of "sponsorship" opportunities, in which donors may finance basic needs, sponsor individual families, or underwrite a "gift box" that includes two weeks’ worth of food, practical hygiene and cleaning supplies, blankets, clothing and special presents for each member of the family.

-Also needed are volunteers for the Dec.
-17 delivery day who have large vehicles and trucks to deliver gifts to the recipient families who live in or near downtown Los Angeles.
+Distribution day is scheduled Dec.
+17, and Gamboa said there is a need for volunteers who have large vehicles and trucks to deliver gifts to the recipient families who live in or near downtown Los Angeles.
 Volunteers gather for distribution at 7 a.m., starting with a prayer service at the Cathedral, led by Archbishop José Gomez, who will then join the volunteers in the delivery of the gifts.

-“As Christians,” she continued, “we are called to bring hope to the hopeless.
+“As Christians,” said Gamboa, “we are called to bring hope to the hopeless.
 We are called to shine Christ’s light into the darkness.
 The Adopt-A-Family Program was created in response to this call.
 Through the sacrifices of children and adults alike, the program has brought hope, through the Light of Christ, to families struggling to survive in our city’s darkest streets.”

 Prayer of the MonthPapal intentions for November: That priests who experience difficulties may find comfort in their suffering, support in their doubts, and confirmation in their fidelity.
 That as fruit of the continental mission, Latin American Churches may send missionaries to other Churches.